What Is Marginal Cost Formula?

 The marginal cost at each level of production includes additional costs required to produce the unit of product.
 Practically, analyses are segregated into short-term, long-term, and longest term.
 At each level of production and period being considered, it includes all costs which vary with the level of production, and other costs are considered fixed costs whereas practically there in inflation, which affects the cost in the long run and may increase in future.

-This has been a guide to Marginal Cost Formula and its definition.
+This article has been a guide to Marginal Cost Formula and its definition.
 Here we learn how to calculate the marginal cost and its uses along with practical examples.
 You can learn more about Accounting from the following articles –